 This is a way of removing the harmful electrical charge that builds up in each of us from living in a manmade environment.
 You can do this in several ways.
 The first method we came across was putting a conductive copper sheet on the bed, attached to a cable which led out to an earthing rod buried in the soil.
 To buy they were very expensive, so we made our own, knitted from ultra thin strands of copper wire.
 Great idea but like the princess and the pea, impossible to lie on.
 What did work though is even more bizarre.
 Sitting barefoot on the soil.
 A friend suggested this for eczema.
 I’d had some on my back for many years and given up ever finding a cure.
 The first time I did it for an hour (luckily it’s warm enough here to do that, though a friend of ours in Scotland did it in the snow!).
 Not surprisingly I didn’t feel a thing, but when Maureen had a look at my back it was like it was on fire.
 Two further sessions cleared it completely.
 I have also found it good for severe mood-swings.

-One way we have found to de-stress is to feel more rooted at home.
+– de-stress.
+One way we have found to do this is to feel more rooted at home.
 Nesting.
 Just because everyone else feels they have to go flying around everywhere every minute of the day and night doesn’t mean it is a good thing.
 I now only venture out twice a week, either on foot or cycle, and that’s more than enough to remind me I’m not missing anything.
 What haven’t stopped though are the panic attacks.
 I’ve had these all my life, especially with sudden news, or in crowds.
 Also I occasionally get this strange sadness which completely overwhelms me for days, even weeks at a time.
 To try and solve these we have tried several therapies.

-– the Bach Flower Remedies.
+One being the Bach Flower Remedies.